Transition care aims to delay an older persons need for longer term care options

 The program provides goal oriented, time limited and therapy focused care for older people at the end of a hospital stay.
 The care you receive will be tailored around your personal needs.

-To be eligible for transition care, an older person must be an in patient of a hospital and have been assessed by the Aged Care Assessment Team (ACAT) or Aged Care Assessment Service (ACAS) if you live in Victoria.
+To be eligible for transition care, an older person must be an inpatient of a hospital and have been assessed by the Aged Care Assessment Team (ACAT), or Aged Care Assessment Service (ACAS) if you live in Victoria.

 Transition care can be provided for a period of up to 12 weeks, with a possibility to extend to 18 weeks if assessed as requiring an extra period of therapeutic care.
 Seven weeks is the expected average.